-Chipola's students and academic organizations have earned state and national recognition, including Christiana Prichard, a former student named the number one college student among all students in Florida's colleges and universities according to Florida Leader Magazine.
-Prichard was selected from hundreds of nominees from public and private colleges and universities in Florida.
-In 2013, three more students were honored.
-Chipola sophomore Kaylee Toole was featured in USA Today for her first team nomination to the 2013 All-USA Community College Academic Team.
+In 2013, Kaylee Toole was featured in USA Today for her first team nomination to the 2013 All-USA Community College Academic Team.
 The team consists of 20 members nationwide from 1,800 applicants from 800 community colleges.
 John Whittington was named to the All-Florida Academic team in 2013.